Pithaya/spicetify-apps/extensions/romaji-convert/README.md

 ![preview](https://raw.githubusercontent.com/Pithaya/spicetify-apps/main/extensions/romaji-convert/docs/settings-button.png)

-You can then select the syllabary you want to convert to (hiragana, katakana, or romaji) and the conversion mode (normal, okurigana, furigana...).
+You can then select the syllabary you want to convert to (hiragana, katakana, or romaji), the conversion mode (normal, okurigana, furigana...), and how long the converted text should be displayed.

 ![preview](https://raw.githubusercontent.com/Pithaya/spicetify-apps/main/extensions/romaji-convert/docs/settings-menu.png)